Previous VA 11's:

 In Ben Hur the route likely used some SR 645 and SR 644 then modern 58 ALT to Sulphur Springs, where the route probably used Combs Rd to Pennington Gap.
 The route in Pennington Gap seems to have been modern 58 ALT, then US 421 south of town.
 The route then seems to have used a bit of SR 630 plus a dead end alignment back to US 421.
 The route used SR 785 into Woodway.

-In 1923, all of this segment dropped the VA 11 designation and remained part of VA 10.
+In 1923, the Government Pike part of VA 11 became a rerouted VA 10 while the rest of the VA 11 segment to Woodway dropped the VA 11 designation and remained part of VA 10.

 VA 11 duplexed with VA 10 Cumberland Gap to Woodway